Many to Many Relationship

 foreign_reference_key | Primary key of the current entity in the join table | foreign_reference_key = post_id |

-target_table | Determines source of relationship data (join or foreign ) | target_table = join |
+target_table | Determines source of relationship data (join or foreign) | target_table = join |

-In the example above, the join table posts_tags
+In the example above, the join table posts_tags manages the association between Post and Tag.

 Using target_table

-You can specify the source table for retrieving relationship data using the target_table
+You can specify the source table for retrieving relationship data using the target_table attribute.
+Setting target_table to join retrieves data from the join table, while foreign retrieves data directly from the related entity's table.

 Example